Jckwind/Dump_for_ai/Readme.md

 # Repository Content Dump Script

 This script generates a comprehensive dump of a directory's contents, including file contents and a directory tree view.

+It's intended to be used to export a directory's contents to a file, and then use that file to give a LLM context over an entire directory.

 It is designed to be flexible and customizable through command-line options.

 ## Features
 - Dumps file contents and directory tree views.